johnwickerson/ee_modules/README.md

 - Some custom-written OCaml code converts `modules.yml` into a Graphviz description (`modules.dot`).
 - The `dot` graph-layout engine is used to convert the Graphviz description into a PDF file (`modules.pdf`).

+## Current limitations
+- Does not include modules offered by other departments.
+So although ELEC60020 (Managing Engineering Projects) builds upon BUSI60037 (Accounting Online) and BUSI60042 (Entrepreneurship Online), these connections are not recorded in the graph.

 ## Authors
 - [John Wickerson](https://github.com/johnwickerson) (`j.wickerson@imperial.ac.uk`)